dec112/ng112-js/README.md

 ## Examples

-Most complete examples can be found in both browser and node example projects in `./example/browser` and `./example/node`
+Most complete examples can be found in both browser and node example projects in `./example/browser` and `./example/node`.

+Examples of specific use-cases can be found in `./example/snippets`.

 ### Use as a calling device (e.g. in a smartphone app)